What is the difference between federal and state gun laws? Why do I need to understand both?

 What reasons would someone be denied a permit to carry a concealed handgun?

 In addition to the reasons that would make it illegal for a person to possess a firearm or carry a concealed weapon, there are additional reasons why a person would not qualify for a permit to carry a concealed handgun.
-However, s/he may still be able to possess a firearm as long as it is not a handgun and it is not being carried in a hidden (concealed) way.
 In Louisiana, in order to qualify for a concealed handgun permit, the person must:

 - be a resident of the state;